rania3103/Japan-vs-China-Tech-Advancements-Analysis/README.md

   - China had its highest number of patents in 2001, with 150,297 patents.
   - Japan's peak was in 2015, with 159,578 patents.
   - By 2023, China had 132,645 patents, while Japan had 96,788.
+- **Venture Capital Funding**:
+  - China saw the highest venture capital funding in 2009, while the lowest was in 2010.
+In Japan, the peak was in 2021, and again the lowest was in 2010.
+This shows how investment trends can change significantly year by year.
+- **Robotics Market Share**:
+  - Robotics has consistently held the highest market share in both countries over the years, with totals of 2,192.54 in China and 2,170.87 in Japan.
+This suggests strong growth and investment in robotics technology.
+- **Internet Penetration**:
+  - China had its highest internet penetration rate in 2013 at 74.88%.
+However, this rate decreased over the years, dropping to 65.59% in 2023, with the lowest point being 64.63% in 2020.
+In Japan, the highest rate was 75.21% in 2006, but it fell to 69.27% in 2023, also with the lowest in 2020 at 63.38%.
+The decline in both countries' internet rates in 2020 could be due to the impacts of the COVID-19 pandemic.
+- **Tech Workers**:
+  - China has a larger number of tech workers in the software sector compared to Japan, which is important for driving innovation and growth.
+- **Global Innovation Ranks**:
+  - China has a larger number of tech workers in the software sector compared to Japan, which is important for driving innovation and growth.
+- **Startups Growth**:
+  - The growth in the number of startups over the years is higher in Japan, with an increase of 27, compared to 10 in China.
+- **Patents**:
+  - The top five tech sectors with the highest average number of patents in Japan are cloud computing (9,989), robotics (9,988), and biotechnology (9,979.75).
+In China, the top sectors are AI (9,984.33) and biotechnology (9,975.20).
+- **R&D Growth**:
+  - China had its highest R&D growth percentage in 2017 at 92.75%, but the lowest was in 2012 at -49.32%.
+In 2023, the growth was 8.13% compared to 2022.
+For Japan, the peak was in 2021 at 91.56%, while the lowest was in 2005 at -52.79%.
+In 2023, Japan's growth was -24.82% compared to 2022.
+- **Tech Employment**:
+  - The average internet penetration in China is 70.24%, while in Japan it is 69.24%.
+China's average 5G network coverage is 49.61%, while Japan’s is slightly higher at 50.33%.
+The total number of tech workers in China is 247,878,412, while in Japan it is 248,604,999.
+The top three sectors that employ the most workers in Japan are semiconductors, telecommunications, and biotechnology.
+In China, the top sectors are cloud computing, telecommunications, and AI.
+- **Startups and Companies**:
+  - China has a total of 131,486 startups compared to Japan's 126,038.
+The number of tech companies in China is 515,860, while in Japan it is 495,273.
+This indicates that China has more tech companies and startups than Japan.
+- **University Research Collaborations**:
+  - China has 48,148 university research collaborations, while Japan has a higher number at 50,936.

 ## 💻 **Technologies Used**